Postdoctoral Research Assistant

 - Opportunities to collaborate

-Tamarah is an earthquake geologist completing her PhD at the University of Melbourne, studying Australian surface-rupturing earthquakes.
+Tamarah is an earthquake geologist who recently completed her PhD at the University of Melbourne, studying Australian surface-rupturing earthquakes.
 She uses field based observations, drone imagery and satellite data to study earthquake damage to geology and landscapes as a way of identifying past earthquakes and quantifying the intensity and directivity of strong ground motions.
 This work feeds into national seismic hazard maps, building codes and large infrastructure planning, and fundamental understanding of tectonic processes.

 Tamarah also works for She Maps, a company that aims to build young girls’ confidence in STEM fields through drone technology.
 This work has given her the chance to engage with students and teachers in remote and metropolitan places such as Katherine, Darwin and Alice Springs (NT), Yiyili (WA), Adelaide (SA), Dubbo and Sydney (NSW), Cairns (QLD) and Melbourne (VIC).